 “Lalamove helped me survive the pandemic.
 Challenging [maging rider] pero kinakaya… Minsan, may ibang tao tinatawanan ako lalo na kapag nakita nila na ang laki ng dinedeliver kong package – kunwari furniture.
 Ignore ko na lang kasi wala namang nakakatawa.
 Bilang rider, dapat tulungan mo kung nakita mong nahihirapan ‘yung kapwa mo, ‘di ba?
 ‘Wag mong tawanan.
 Pinakagusto ko ‘yung long rides – nagro-roadtrip ka na, kumikita ka pa.
 Important ang tiyaga at pasensya dahil wala namang madaling trabaho, babae man o lalaki, sa biyahe man o sa pakikipag-usap sa customers (It is challenging to be a rider but I manage… There are times when people laugh at me especially when they see me carrying a huge package, like furniture.
 I choose to ignore them because I find nothing funny.
 And as a rider, you should just help someone whom you see is struggling, right?
 My favorite [part] would be the long rides – earning while going on road trips.
 Perseverance and patience are important because there’s really no easy job, for both women and men, be it during deliveries or when dealing with customers),” Abe shares.

-Her advice to the women interested in becoming a Lalamove partner driver: manage your expectations and keep a positive attitude.
+Her advice to lady drivers in the Philippines who are interested to join Lalamove: manage your expectations and keep a positive attitude.
 She also reminds fellow riders, “Don’t focus on the negative.
 [And a reminder], babae o lalaki, dapat sundin ang tuntunin.
 ‘Wag mag-pasaway (women or men should go by the rules; do not be a rule-breaker).”

 A solo parent hard at work on the road